 5.4 Notice of Termination Payment.
-Notice that a liquidation and [set off/net out] have occurred pursuant to this Article Five shall be given by the Non-Defaulting Party to the Defaulting Party before the close of business on the Business Day following such liquidation and [set off/net out], provided that failure to give such notice shall not affect the validity or enforceability of the liquidation and [set off/net out] or give rise to any claim by the Defaulting Party against the Non-Defaulting Party.
+Notice that a liquidation and net out have occurred pursuant to this Article Five shall be given by the Non-Defaulting Party to the Defaulting Party [before the close of business on the Business Day following such liquidation, as soon as practicably possible after the Early Termination Date], provided that failure to give such notice shall not affect the validity or enforceability of the liquidation and net out or give rise to any claim by the Defaulting Party against the Non-Defaulting Party.
 The notice shall specify the amount of the Termination Payment and whether it is owed by or to the Defaulting Party.
 The Termination Payment shall be made by the Party that owes it within two (2) Business Days after such notice is given.

 5.5 Disputes With Respect to Termination Payment.
 If the Defaulting Party disputes the Non-Defaulting Party's calculation of the Termination Payment, in whole or in part, the Defaulting Party shall, within two (2) Business Days of receipt of Non-Defaulting Party's calculation of the Termination Payment, provide to the Non-Defaulting Party a detailed written explanation of the basis for such dispute; provided, however, that if the Termination Payment is due from the Defaulting Party, the Defaulting Party shall first transfer collateral (of a type and in a form acceptable to the Non-Defaulting Party) to the Non-Defaulting Party in an amount equal to the Termination Payment.
 If the Parties cannot resolve such dispute within three (3) Business Days of the Non-Defaulting Party's receipt of the Defaulting Party's written explanation, then either Party may submit such dispute to arbitration in accordance with the arbitration procedures set forth in Article Nine hereof.
-Any payment that is due as a result of the arbitrator's award shall be paid in full, along with interest accrued at the Interest Rate from the Early Termination Date until the date paid, by the Party that owes it within two (2) Business Days after the award is rendered.
+Any payment that is due as a result of the arbitrator's award shall be paid in full, along with interest accrued at the Interest Rate from the date due pursuant to Section 5.4 until the date paid, by the Party that owes it within two (2) Business Days after the award is rendered.

-5.6 Setoffs.
-Without limiting its rights under this Article Five or otherwise, after an Event of Default, the Non-Defaulting Party may from time to time [set off/net out] any or all amounts which the Defaulting Party owes to it (whether under the Agreement or otherwise and whether or not then due) against any or all amounts which it owes to the Defaulting Party (whether under the Agreement or otherwise and whether or not then due), provided that any amount not then due which is included in such [set off/net out] shall be discounted to present value (in the manner specified in Article 5.2) as at the time of [set off/net out] (to take account of the period between the date of [set off/net out] and the date on which such amount would have otherwise been due).
+5.6 Net-Outs.
+Without limiting its rights under this Article Five or otherwise, after an Event of Default, the Non-Defaulting Party may from time to time net out any or all amounts which the Defaulting Party owes to it (whether under the Agreement or otherwise and whether or not then due) against any or all amounts which it owes to the Defaulting Party (whether under the Agreement or otherwise and whether or not then due), provided that any amount not then due which is included in such net out shall be discounted to present value (in the manner specified in Article 5.2) as at the time of net out (to take account of the period between the date of net out and the date on which such amount would have otherwise been due).

 5.7 Suspension of Performance.
-Notwithstanding any other provision of this Agreement, after the occurrence of an Event of Default, or an event which, with the giving of notice or the passage of time or both, would constitute an Event of Default, with respect to a Party, the other Party shall have the right to suspend performance under any or all Transactions.
+Notwithstanding any other provision of this Agreement, after the occurrence and during the continuation of an Event of Default, the other Party, upon written notice to the Defaulting Party, shall have the right (1) to suspend performance under [any or] all Transactions; [provided, however, in no event shall any such suspension continue for longer than five Business Days with respect to any single Transaction][Subject to vote], and (2) to exercise any remedy available at law or in equity to enforce payment.

 ARTICLE SIX: